beeryt/embsys310/assignment04/README.md

 4. **Bonus:** Using the power of pointers and type casting: create a function that can determine if a processor is big-endian or little-endian.
 Test your function in the simulator to try both architectures.

     >**See [endian.c](endian.c).**

+    > Output of the program is provided through UART over USB.
+    > In the future I would like to use UART, DMA and a FIFO buffer to reduce CPU overhead.